VISUAL-2020-2/visual-2020-2/_project/project.md

 title: Neuronal Network
 ---

 Image classifier neural network in order to facilitate the diagnosis of covid-19 and pneumonia.
+It returns

 <!-- Sketch file location, (pending organization) -->
 <script src="project.js"></script>